evdhiggins/book-inquiry/README.md

 ### Planning

 Initially I wanted to write the application to be entirely self-contained in the browser, with all API requests made directly to the Google Books API.
-At the same time, I also wanted to use an API key so that the limit of requests per day would be increased (perhaps this was an unjustified concern for the scope of this application).
+At the same time, I also wanted to increase the number of API requests available per day by using an API key (perhaps this was an unjustified concern for the scope of this application).
 In the end, I chose a JAMstack approach with Firebase used as the hosting platform.

-I prepared a basic drawn outline of how I envisioned the search page to be structured, and reviewed the Google Books API documentation to get a grasp on the available parameters.
+I then prepared a basic outline of how I envisioned the search page to be structured, and reviewed the Google Books API documentation to get a grasp on the available parameters.

 #### Why Svelte?

-Other frameworks (my experience mostly being with Vue) bring more power and size than what felt necessary for this application.
-I have also grown very fond of the clean separation within front-end development offered by single-file components.
-Svelte supports single-file components with scoped styles and it builds down to plain JS.
+Other frameworks (my experience mostly being with Vue) bring more power and size than what I felt was necessary for this application.
+I also wanted to create this application using single-file components, as I have grown very fond of the clean composition separation that they provide.
+Svelte leverages single-file components with scoped styles and it builds down to plain JS.
 I had been eyeing Svelte for some time, and this seemed like the perfect opportunity to try it out!

 #### Why Express?